 Easy homemade Instant Pot Swedish meatballs recipe!
 Total comfort food at it’s finest and takes less than 20 minutes to make.
 You’ve got to try it with frozen meatballs or make them yourself!
 Keto friendly, delicious, and can be made in your Ninja Foodi or crockpot express too.

 This easy homemade Instant Pot Swedish meatballs recipe is so great.
-Tastes like my Grandma’s and it’s one of our very favorite Instant Pot recipes. (originally published 6/17, affiliate links present)
+Tastes like my Grandma’s and it’s one of our very favorite Instant Pot recipes.
+Use our homemade creamy sauce to eat as is or over egg noodles. (originally published 6/17, affiliate links present)

 Instant Pot Swedish Meatballs